tve/node-red-vue/README.md

 - Place help text for the help panel in the flow editor side-panel into a `help` field in the Vue options object and write the help using markdown syntax.

+### Component life-cycle

+- The component for a node is created and mounted when the node is edited, i.e., when the edit pane is to be shown.
+This happens within the Node-RED oneditprepare callback.
+- The node properties are passed into the component's props.
+- As the user changes values, the component should emit `update:prop` events with the prop name and new value.
+These values are saved in a temporary object and also fed back into the component's props.
+- If the user clicks the Done button, the component is destroyed and the temporary object values saved to the component properties.
+- If the user clicks the Cancel button, the component is destroyed and the temporary object is discarded.
+- A simple event bus `$bus` is provided to the component for additional events, currently `OnSave` and `OnCancel` events are generated to allow edited values to be saved or discarded "last-minute" (this is used by the code editor component, for example).

 ## Benefits

 - Live in 2023, not 2015...